-3.5.1.1 Implementation Details
+3.6.1.1 Implementation Details

 This is an implementation of the architecture discussed in section 3.3.
 The implementation slightly differs from the earlier described network clarity of execution.
 Here we first discuss the major aspects of the implementation.
 The architecture consists of three branches.
 The first branch is responsible for regressing the position of the palm joint as well as the MCP joints.
 The second branch then uses the positions predicted by the first branch in addition to its own feature extraction layer in order to detect the PIP and DIP joints.
 Note that unlike the architecture discussed in section 3.3, this layer also acts as a refining layer for the joints detected in the first stage.
 This is achieved by adding the set of joints predicted by the first layer to set of joints predicted by the second layer.
+Lastly, the third layer computes the position of the fingers tips using the output of the second layer in addition to its own feature extraction layer is a refining layer for the joints to the second layer.
 Lastly, the third layer computes the position of the fingers tips using the output of the second layer in addition to its own feature extraction layer.
 Also note that similar to the second layer, the third layer also acts as a refining layer for the joints predicted by the preceding two layers.
 Hence, the output of the third layer is the complete set of joints in the hand.